 And not to brag, but I’m an AFC Ultrasound pro at this point!
 Undress from the waist down, ass on the edge, feet in the stirrups!
 There’s no more “Scooch down a little.
 A little more.
 A little more.”
 Nope.
 Pro!
 Also, when the nurses ask about my allergies, drugs, last menstrual cycle, I’m usually like, “whatever is in the computer is still correct since I was just here on Tuesday.”
 I say it nicely though.
 I promise.

 So here are my thoughts on IUIs.
-First, IUIs are an early morning thing at the doctor’s office and they are first come (literally), first served.
-The man make a deposit, the semen gets washed and waxed, then the doctor turkey bastes the woman.
-But there’s only one deposit room.
+First, IUIs are a very early morning thing at the doctor’s office and they are first come (literally), first served.
+The man makes a deposit, the semen gets washed and waxed, then the doctor turkey bastes the woman.
+But at our doctor’s office, there’s only one deposit room.
 And some guys take 45 minutes.
 Not mine.
 Some guy there before us.
 Hogging the room.
-We were last to arrive, so we sat there for 4 hours, but we weren’t told that it was going to be 4 hours.
-At some point, the mister complained and we were offered a different doctor but they wanted to make sure I was okay with the new doctor … I was like, “I don’t know the original doctor we were scheduled with and I don’t give a shit who shoots it up there.
+We were last to arrive, so we sat there for 4 hours … but we weren’t warned that it was going to be 4 hours.
+At some point, the Mister complained and we were offered a different doctor but they wanted to make sure I was okay with the new doctor … I was like, “I don’t even know the original doctor we were scheduled to meet and I don’t give a shit who shoots it up there.
 Just do it.
 I’m hungry, I want to go eat lunch.”
 After speaking to some of the other ladies in the waiting room, the lengthy IUI wait is common.
-I think if we had been warned, we would have been better about it, but what we thought would take 2 hours was actually double.
+I think if we had been warned, we would have been better about it, but what we thought would take 2 hours was actually 5 hours.

 Now the fun part?
 Once you find out you’re NOT pregnant, you get to start the process all over again!
 Which meant I was supposed to show up at the doctor’s office sans appointment at 8 am on a Monday morning in order to try to fit myself into an appointment to get my hoo-ha wanded for another AFC Ultrasound count.
 Instead, I decided to take this month off from fertility shit.
 We’ll try it again next month.